milkmansson/plex-modifyRecentlyAdded/README.md

 - -n (--Number): Number of items in the recently added list to operate on.
 - -y (--Confirm): Confirms doing the action on the displayed output.
 Script will not make changes without it.
 Purpose of the script is to have you find what items you want addressed, then run it.
+If your data for a switch has a space in it, you will need to specify it in double quotes.

 ### Extra Notes
 - Dates in the future will work.